mondbr/pands-weekly-tasks/README.md

 author: Monika Dabrowska

-This repository is for solutions to the weekly tasks for Programming and Scripting module on Higher Diploma in Data Analytics course from [ATU](https://www.atu.ie/).
+This repository is for solutions to the weekly tasks for the Programming and Scripting module in the Higher Diploma in Data Analytics course from [ATU](https://www.atu.ie/) in the summer semester of 2023/24.

 Each file contains comments to the code I am writing.
 Below I will explain my approach to solving the assigned task and reference the sources I researched for solving the problems.